TREATMENT OF DIABETES MELLITUS AT VSS

 WHAT ELSE SHOULD I DO (EXERCISE AND DIET)?

-A different diet may be suggested to help improve diabetic control.
+A change in diet may be suggested to help improve diabetic control.
 A low carbohydrate diet that is high in protein has been shown to help glucose control in cats.
 There are some prescription diets made especially for diabetic cats.
 There is less evidence for a special diet in diabetic dogs.
-Depending on other medical conditions a lower fat higher fibre diet may be recommended.
-It is important in dogs that the diet is consistent, such as the same type of food and volume is fed.
-Frequently changing the diet can make diabetic stabilisation very difficult.
+Depending on their other medical conditions, a lower fat, higher fibre diet may be recommended.
 Food high in sugar should be avoided.

 WHAT DOES HOME MONITORING INVOLVE?